-4 Financial Instruments, Financial Risks and Capital Management (Cont'd)

-(v) Liquidity risk management (Cont'd)
+- (c) Financial risk management policies and objectives (Cont'd) - (v) Liquidity risk management (Cont'd)

 Liquidity and interest risk analyses

 Financial assets

 The following table shows the cash flows (principal and interest where applicable) based on the contractual or expected maturity of financial assets.
 The adjustment column represents future interest which are not included in the carrying amounts of the financial asset in the statement of financial position.